 The article was first published on the Connected Health cluster website.

-Taavi Einaste is among the world’s top experts in digital healthcare transformation and analytics.
-Since joining Nortal in 2010, he has worked on numerous large-scale projects and reforms, including national level transformation projects targeting the efficiency of healthcare providers.
-To find out more about Nortal’s offering in digital healthcare, contact him via email.
+Taavi Einaste is an expert in exporting world’s leading digitalization expertise across borders.
+Since joining Nortal in 2010, he has worked on numerous large-scale projects and reforms, including national level transformation projects in healthcare, public and private sectors.
+To find out more about Nortal’s offering in digital transformation in Germany, contact him via email.